 Online weight loss programmes

-You or a loved one may have kicked off 2020 with a resolution to lose weight, but with so many online programmes available via specialist apps, how do you know which are worth spending money on?
+With so many online programmes available via specialist apps, how do you know which are worth spending money on?
 We tested a budget and a premium version, and here’s what we found…

 Tested by Kay Yeowart, PHA UK co-founder